Safi1012/copy2me/README.md

 #### **Requirements**

 Before you can compile and run the project you have to make sure that you installed Node.JS on computer.
-If you are uncertain whether you already have a copy of Node installed on you machine just execute the following command in your command line:
+If you are uncertain whether you already have a copy of Node installed on your machine, just execute the following command in your command line:

 ```bash
 $ node -v